pbouffar/sgw_zitadel_prototype/README.md

 - password: Password1!

 Note: On first login, Zitadel will ask you to change your password.
 Don’t forget it.

+## Configure service user for the Client Application in Zitadel

+1. Login to Zitadel via http://localhost:8080/ui/console.

+2. Follow the instructions at https://zitadel.com/docs/guides/integrate/service-users/client-credentials#1-create-a-service-user-with-a-client-secret  .

+3. In the **SERVICE USER DETAILS**, select **Access Token Type** to be JWT.
+This will ensure we get a Jason Web Token (JWT) as an access token for the user.
+Choosing *Bearer* will return an opaque token as an access token.

+4. Make sure to copy in particular the ClientSecret when you reach the step **Generate Client Secret**.
+You won't be able to retrieve it again.
+If you lose it, you will have to generate a new one.

 # Test Setup